ManoharDharel/hackinscience/Readme.md

 # Hack in Science
 These folders contain the problems presented in the hack in the science website.

-it contains the lab exercises for python problems
+It contains the lab exercises for python problems